Athens: This is not to be missed in the ancient capital is written by Cecilie Saustrup Kirk.

 Versatile holiday paradise in the Greek capital

-Greece is the birthplace of civilization, and nowhere is it clearer than in the country's capital Athens, and on day trips from Athens and out into the area, where it can be a great advantage to get help organizing the trips so you get the most out of your time. .
+Greece is the birthplace of civilization, and nowhere is it clearer than in the country's capital Athens and on day trips from Athens and the surrounding area, where it can be a great advantage to get help organizing the trips so you get the most out of your time.

-Here you get the editors' offer of the greatest experiences in Athens and its beautiful surroundings.
+Here you get the editors' offer of the greatest experiences in Athens and the city's beautiful surroundings.

 In ancient Greece, the Olympic gods ruled, and everything from mountains and islands to cities and sporting events were dedicated to the gods.
 The citizens of Athens faithfully followed the goddess of wisdom, war and art, Athena, and she thus became the patron goddess of Athens - hence the name Athens.